quantiome/biomarkers_ui_components/README.md

   and/or 'Borderline' range can be added.
 - BiomarkerTrendLine:
   Meant to display a biomarker with a several values over time.
+- BiomarkerCard:
+  Take a list of biomarkers and tries to display them (best effort).
+The card will decide if it should display a BiomarkerRangeIndicator or a BiomarkerTrendLine.
+It will not display errors and try to handle them gracefully.
+- BiomarkerValidator: Contains tools to perform data validation before displaying BiomarkerCard (meant for the clinic portal).
+  Will given details about the errors found in the data for debugging.

 Figma design link: https://www.figma.com/file/Tfh5DGMt6ECmNQIKvfh2CE/Mobile?node-id=4959%3A29497